 Whether through a cuppa, a picnic in the park, or a message of support; Neighbour Day is the perfect opportunity to say thanks for being a great neighbour and for being there when I needed you most.

 Neighbour Day is celebrated on the last Sunday in March every year with the aim of fostering strong personal connections that last the whole year round.

 Pick a time and place

 Whether it’s a cuppa with a few people or a barbecue for the block, your Neighbour Day can be as big or small as you’d like.
 Decide what’s manageable.
 If possible pick a communal area (such as the front lawn or car park), rather than inside an apartment or house.
 This will be less intimidating for residents who don’t know many people and it will encourage more people to join in.
 Or you may choose to drop off a calling card or postcard message of support or thanks to a neighbour.

 Register your event

 We encourage everyone organising a Neighbour Day event, or those who are planning on doing some neighbourly action, to register.
 By registering you are putting up your hand to show that you and your neighbours want to create something; connected, healthy, and resilient neighbourhoods.
-The NEW online registration form has been simplified and takes about 30 seconds to complete.
+The online registration form takes about 30 seconds to complete.